Sodium polydihydroxyphenylene thiosulfonate

-It is registered in Russia as an antihypoxic agent, but has not been subjected to any clinical trials meeting internationally accepted standards, and has no regulatory approval as a prescription drug outside Russia and some former Soviet states.
+Potential abuse in sports

 Although called an "oxygen booster" in public media to imply its potential to "increase endurance and reduce fatigue", there is no scientific evidence it has this property, and it is not used in conventional cardiology as a therapy for treating heart disease.

 Hypoxen is sold online without a prescription, mainly from Russian websites, and does not appear to be sold in health stores in the United States.
 Hypoxen is not listed on the prohibited substance list of the World Anti-Doping Agency.
 In 2017, the United States Anti-Doping Agency applied to have hypoxen banned from athletic competitions, but the ban was not implemented.